The Emery Lab is a vibrant and collaborative group

 Nancy C. Emery, Ph.D.

 I am a plant evolutionary ecologist, Associate Professor in the Department of Ecology & Evolutionary Biology at the University of Colorado, Boulder, and PI of the Niwot Ridge Long-Term Ecological Research Program.
 My research focuses on understanding the evolutionary processes that shape how organisms respond to ecological change.
-I love novels and mysteries, long runs with my dog at sunrise, coffee, and traveling with my family. (she/her)
+I love novels and mysteries, long (slow) runs with my dog at sunrise, coffee, and traveling with my family. (she/her)

 Meet the Team